 The Best Essential Guide of Tokyo Japan

-Welcome to the best essential guide of Tokyo Japan (of course, the title is ironic), my name is… irrelevant.
+Welcome to the best essential guide of Japan (of course, the title is ironic, all guides more or less offer the same), my name is… irrelevant.
 Let’s just say I am someone who has been living for a long time in Tokyo and, having to spend a couple of boring days in bed with an sprained ankle, decided to put together his advice about visiting the city.

 Japan, Tokyo, Kyoto…of course, for a westerner, Japan is one the most desirable tourist destinations.
-All the oriental mysticism and exoticism minus the lack of hygiene and the constant fear of food poisoning or being stabbed or swindled at every corner.
+All the oriental mysticism and exoticism minus the sometimes questionable hygiene and the constant fear of food poisoning or being robbed or swindled at every corner.
 Actually, Japan probably fares better than your country in all the things a tourist wants, which basically are excellent public transportation and locals don’t shouting at you (actually, the fact that English does not seem to be very useful just add more cuteness to the locals).
-Furthermore, we are talking about Japan, one of the pillars of modern popular culture, crazy Japan, that Japan that blends tradition and technological hyper modernity, so who does not want to visit at least once? (by the way, the average Japanese is as dull as your neighbor next door, sorry to spoil your preconceptions, but crazy Japan is just the result of picking out of context the small percentage of freakish things that every society has, and amplify them trough the internet and TV).
+Furthermore, we are talking about Japan, one of the pillars of modern popular culture, crazy Japan, that Japan that blends tradition and technological hyper modernity, so who does not want to visit at least once? (by the way, the average Japanese is as dull as your neighbor next door, crazy Japan is just the result of picking out of context the small percentage of freakish things that every society has, and amplify them trough the internet and TV).
 Of course, living here is a very different matter, but that is not the object of this page.

-First of all, let’s consider the general plan for visiting Japan:
+First, let's consider the general plan for visiting Japan.

 Now, let’s consider a few things before the travel